Master of Arts in Counseling

 Department of Counseling & Marital and Family Therapy

 Clinical mental health counseling (CMHC) students complete a broad based and comprehensive clinical training specialization that prepares them to pursue licensure with the California Board of Behavioral Sciences as Licensed Professional Clinical Counselors (LPCCs).
+Our CMHC program is nationally accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 Licensed professional clinical counselors practice independently in a variety of settings such as hospitals, community mental health agencies, and colleges and universities, treating clients who struggle with everything from adjusting to life to serious mental illnesses.
 The CMHC specialization uses an evidence based clinical practice approach with an emphasis on addressing the mental health needs of underserved and culturally diverse populations in San Diego County.